Using Obelisk - Basic Example

 we have the following new options:

-gives the sensor publishing period in seconds.sensor_type
+gives the sensor publishing period in seconds.Each element under

-gives the Mujoco sensor type.
-Each sensor type corresponds to a specific Obelisk message type.
 Note that the Mujoco XML must have all the sensors listed in the Obelisk configuration file, if you request a sensor here that is not available in Mujoco, there will be an error.
 All supported Mujoco sensors and corresponding Obelisk messages are listed below.

 Mujoco sensor type |